PredragJovicic/Framework-for-rest-app/README.md

 {"response":"Some data"}
 ```
 All requests must be json type

 Getting data from request

 If method have body.
-Key name is body
+Key name is 'body'
 ```
 array $data = $request['body'];
 ```
-If method have no body.Key name must be same as it is  define in route
+If method have no body.
+Key name must be same as it is define in route
 ```
 $data = $request['valiable define in route'];
 ```